MicrosoftDocs/biztalk-docs/biztalk/core/error-acknowledgement-generation-has-failed-as-maximum-limit-of-edifact.md

 ---
 description: "Learn more about: Acknowledgement generation has failed as maximum limit of Edifact transaction set control number has been reached for global settings"
-title: "Acknowledgement generation has failed as maximum limit of Edifact transaction set control number has been reached for global settings | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Acknowledgement generation has failed as maximum limit of Edifact transaction set control number has been reached for global settings" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 6adc02d7-ebc4-4da0-a19a-3a423d63499d
-caps.latest.revision: 12
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Acknowledgement generation has failed as maximum limit of Edifact transaction set control number has been reached for global settings
 ## Details